gvhconnect/go4wd-init_2/content/_index.md

         icon: ti-layers
         content: >-
-          Even when success has been achieved and measured, it's crucial to understand the why's that will drive sustained results.
+          Even when success has been achieved and measured, it's crucial to understand the why's that give insights into what will drive sustained results.
   - _bookshop_name: about
     preheading: How We Work
     heading: >-